trevorlinton/webkit.js/README.md

 webkit.js
 =========

 An experimental port of WebKit (Specifically, webcore) to JavaScript aimed at running in both node.js and browsers.
-This is currently non-functional and is intended for developers and contributors.
+This is currently semi-functional and is intended for developers and contributors.

 See the [webkit.js Google Group](https://groups.google.com/forum/#!forum/webkitjs) for Discussions & Questions